Yesid4Code/printf/README.md

 ## printf

-Is a function nativ3 of the C programming language, used to print a string format. the prototype can be something like this:
+Is a function native of the C programming language, used to print a string format. the prototype can be something like this:

 ~~~